St Ann's, Nottingham: History

 The name St Ann's is possibly derived from an ancient well in the area, once thought to have healing properties.
 It was recorded in 1301 as The Brodewell and in other historical references it was called the O[w]swell or Robin Hood's Well.

 In 1500, the spring was appropriated by monks who built a chapel adjacent to the well and dedicated the site to St. Ann.
 There are several ancient names attached to the area; Peas Hill (1230), Hunger Hills (1304) and Clay Fields.

 The development of the St Ann's perhaps began as early as 1750 when Charles Morley, Sheriff in 1737-8, manufactured brown earthenware very prosperously in a small factory in Beck Street, his speciality being his brown beer jugs.

 In the 1830s, Clay Fields was divided into plots.
-Until the passing of the Nottingham Inclosure Act 1845, the area was largely uninhabited and formed part of the Clay Fields area.
+Until the passing of the St. Mary's Nottingham Inclosure Act 1845 (8 & 9 Vict. c.
+7 Pr.), the area was largely uninhabited and formed part of the Clay Fields area.
 After that date, the council was able to develop the land, and the area became known as St Ann's.
 An associated church, St. Ann's Church, was constructed in the 1860s to serve the community.
 The foundation stone was laid on 23 September 1863 by Sydney Pierrepont, 3rd Earl Manvers.
 The church was consecrated on 26 September 1864, and was a daughter church of St. Mary the Virgin, Nottingham.

-The Nottingham Inclosure Act 1845 allowed the city to take 1068 acre of the Clay Fields.
+The St. Mary's Nottingham Inclosure Act 1845 allowed the city to take 1068 acre of the Clay Fields.
 It was used for housing, and by 1880 the building of 'New Town' was complete.
 It was specifically built for the working poor.
 They were very basic cottages, with a butcher, a baker, a large number of public houses, a market place and, for the first time in Britain, allotments where the poor could grow their vegetables.
 The Public Health Act 1875 enabled local authorities to make byelaws to regulate such building.
 Here, all the houses were pre-Public Health Act terraced houses, on a gridiron plan arranged around courts of ten houses.
 These were later demolished under slum clearance legislation of the 1960s.

 According to McKenzie (2015), the estate was a town within a town; the local constabulary refused to enter St Ann's estate, so policing was managed by the residents relying on 'family affiliation'.
 It was an area of hard work and low pay that culturally was separate from Nottingham.
 It was also an area of 10,000 houses where only 9% had an inside toilet, and 50% had no hot water system - many of the yards had shared toilets and open sewers leading to endemic dysentery and cholera.
 Infant mortality was three times the national average.
 Clearances of houses such as these started in 1930, but because of the war 'New Town' continued until 1970.
 The houses were flattened and the residents dispersed.